mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.2/configuration/remote-storage/index.md

 ---
 layout: layout.pug
-navigationTitle: Prometheus Remote Storage
+navigationTitle: Remote Storage
 title: Prometheus Remote Storage to InfluxDB
-menuWeight: 25
+menuWeight: 40
 excerpt: Integrating Prometheus with remote storage InfluxDB
 featureMaturity:
 enterprise: false
 ---

 # Remote Storage

 DC/OS Prometheus local storage is not supposed to be long term data storage; rather, it is an ephemeral cache.
 The remote write and remote read features of Prometheus allow transparent sending and receiving of samples.